Top 100 Trial Lawyers

 • Unauthorized Use of a Vehicle in the Second Degree – NY Penal Law § 165.06

-There are several defenses to Grand Larceny in the Fourth Degree that can either reduce your sentencing exposure or result in the prosecution withdrawing the case against you or the jury returning a “not guilty” verdict.
+Numerous defenses exist for Grand Larceny in the Fourth Degree, which can potentially reduce your sentencing exposure or lead to the prosecution withdrawing the case against you, or the jury returning a "not guilty" verdict.
 The most common defenses include the following:

 • A lack of evidence suggesting you intended to permanently deprive the rightful owner of their property;